 Does it hurt?

-There is little discomfort associated with the Cellulaze treatment, since a local anesthetic is injected throughout to numb the areas that will be treated.* Patients are able to talk with Dr. Hotchandani and the surgical staff during the procedure because they are awake and not sedated with any intravenous sedation.* To provide pain free experience, Nitrous Oxide/Oxygen (laughing gas) is used.*
+There is little discomfort associated with the Cellulaze treatment since a local anesthetic is injected throughout to numb the areas that will be treated.* Patients are able to talk with Dr. Hotchandani and the surgical staff during the procedure because they are awake and not sedated with any intravenous sedation.* To provide a pain-free experience, Nitrous Oxide/Oxygen (laughing gas) is used.*

 Are there any side effects?